School of Medicine

 Associate Professor of Anesthesiology, Perioperative and Pain Medicine

 BioDr.
-Pervez Sultan is an Associate Professor of Obstetric Anesthesiology, at Stanford University School of Medicine and also holds an Honorary Faculty position as Associate Professor at University College London.
-His research interests include defining, characterizing and measuring postpartum recovery.
+Pervez Sultan is an Associate Professor of Obstetric Anesthesiology at Stanford University School of Medicine and an Honorary Professor at University College London in the department of Targeted Intervention.
+His research interests include defining, characterizing, measuring and improving postpartum recovery.

 Researchgate profile: https://www.researchgate.net/profile/Pervez_Sultan2